All staff and residents in nursing homes that had Covid-19 cases will be tested, says HSE

 An outbreak is one case or more, whereas a cluster is two cases of disease or more.

-Of the total number of outbreaks, 196 are in nursing homes, though another 49 involve centres where older people are resident.
+Of the total number of outbreaks, 196 are in nursing homes, though another 49 involve centres where older people are residents.
 Geographically, the largest number of cases - 86 - are in Dublin.

 The growth in outbreaks in residential centres has levelled off in the past week after a period of steep increase earlier in April, according to Ms O’Connor.